profile pic

 Project ideas are meant to help inspire student thinking about their own project.
 Students are in the driver seat of their research and are free to use any or none of the ideas shared by their mentors.

 Animals in captivity are often treated with antibiotics, have very close contact with humans, and are usually fed a diet different from what they would experience in the wild.
-All these factors impact the gut microbiota of wild individuals held in captivity.
-Captivity can be a positive intervention when animals are injured and need rehabilitation, or to help increase wild populations through captive breed and rearing programs, but the health effects of altered microbiomes caused by such practices remain under-investigated.
-This review article would contribute to the field by synthesizing current knowledge and summarizing results from investigations into the impacts of captivity on microbiomes, ultimately identifying gaps in the literature and therefore future research priorities.
+All these factors and more impact the gut microbiota of wild individuals held in captivity, causing it to differ from that of their wild counterparts in significant ways.
+Captive-breeding and rehabilitation can be positive interventions to support endangered species and help increase wild populations, but the health effects of altered microbiomes caused by such practices remain unclear.
+Your review article would contribute to the field by synthesizing current knowledge and summarizing results from previous investigations into the impacts of captivity on microbiomes, ultimately identifying gaps in the literature and therefore future research priorities.
+How you will gather information: Search scholarly databases such as PubMed and Google Scholar for scientific articles, speak with experts in the field Skills you will learn: Comprehension of scientific literature, critical thinking, scientific writing, figure design, basic microbiology, host-microbe interactions Potential student outcomes: Research paper, Youtube video, Podcast

 Coding skills